Group Therapy & Workshops

 Mindful Anger Management

-Now starting September 4th | Advanced registration is required | $300
+New group forming for Winter 2026 | Advanced registration is required | $300

 Thursday evenings from 6:00-7:00pm CT | Meeting in-person